CVE-2022-21907

 UlpAllocateFastTrackerUlAllocateFastTracker

-The vulnerability is rooted in how http.sys handles HTTP trailer headers during chunked transfer encoding.
-When a request arrives with Transfer-Encoding: chunked and includes trailing headers after the final chunk, http.sys invokes the fast-tracker allocation path (UlpAllocateFastTracker / UlAllocateFastTracker) to create a tracking structure for processing the trailers.
-However, the allocation routine fails to fully initialize all fields of this structure.
-Certain pointer and length fields are left containing stale data from previous pool allocations that occupied the same memory region.
+When an HTTP request arrives with Transfer-Encoding: chunked and includes trailing headers after the final chunk, http.sys invokes the fast-tracker allocation path (UlpAllocateFastTracker / UlAllocateFastTracker) to create a tracking structure for processing the trailers.
+The allocation routine does not fully initialize all fields of this structure.
+Certain pointer and length fields retain stale data from previous pool allocations that occupied the same memory region.

-When http.sys subsequently processes the tracker structure and treats these uninitialized fields as valid pointers or buffer lengths, it operates on garbage data inherited from prior pool usage.
-Depending on the stale values, this results in use-after-free dereferences or out-of-bounds write operations in kernel pool memory.
-The bug is triggered remotely by sending a crafted HTTP request with specific header combinations to any service backed by http.sys, requiring no authentication and no user interaction.
+When http.sys processes the tracker and treats these uninitialized fields as valid pointers or buffer lengths, it operates on stale data from prior pool usage.
+Depending on those leftover values, this results in use-after-free dereferences or out-of-bounds writes in kernel pool memory.
+All of this is triggered remotely by sending a single crafted HTTP request with specific header combinations to any http.sys-backed service.

 AutoPiff categorizes this as string_handling with detection rules: